csiitian/Interview-Preparation/Low Level System Design/questions.md

     - There can be dependency relationship among suscribers i.e if there are two suscribers say A and B and A knows that B has to listen and process first, then only A can listen and process.
 There was many to many dependency relationship among suscribers.
     - There must a retry mechanism for handling error cases when some exception occurs in listening/ processing messages, that must be retried.
 - Design Employee Management Platform which includes payroll,IT,employee benefits and all other employee operations in one place.
-- Design User Engagment platform.
+- Design domain.User Engagment platform.
 - Design product experience platform like pendo.
 - Design Chess Game.
 - Design Live Auction platform for IPL / EPL.